gaehlerm/SoftwareEngineering/README.md

 If variables are always used together in the same methods, they have high cohesion.
 This means that they probably belong together.
 They should be stored in a dataclass.
 Let's look at the following example:

-// add price in a separate list?
-It's a separate concern
 ```py
 class Fish:
     def __init__(self, name, age, weight):